actsl/kiss_sdl/README.md

 GUI, this new approach enabled to make the widget toolkit simpler.
 The toolkit is written in C, but it can also be used in C++.

-The widget toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
-The code of this widget toolkit is split into four files.
+The GUI toolkit is made as modifiable as possible, so that it will not stand on the way of doing what the user may want to do.
+The code of this GUI toolkit is split into four files.
 The file kiss_widgets.c contains only the functions of the widgets, and none of the SDL functions or external library functions are directly called in that file.
 The three other files serve as abstraction layers, and rewriting the functions in some of these files, enables to redefine how the operations that use the external library functions, are implemented.
 These three files